CBEP-SoCB-Details/CBEP_Sediment/Derived_Data/Prepare_data.md

 ### Remove Extra “Organic Carbon (total)” Data

-Organic Carbon is in the dataset (where it is available at all) in two different sets of units.
-We retain only the version that is in percent, for the simplicity of making sure that all the units in this dataset are the same.
+Organic Carbon is in the data set (where it is available at all) in two different sets of units.
+We retain only the version that is in percent, for the simplicity of making sure that all the units in this data set are the same.

 ``` r
 phys_data <- phys_data %>%